mdenoronha/dating-app/README.md

-Clicking message on profile opens message modal | Successful Submitting message when not premium redirects user to subscribe | Successful Submitting message when premium creates message record | Successful After reciving an engagement, if it is not read the menu option's styling is changed | Successful Distance displayed reflects distance between profile's submitted long and lat (through Google Maps API) | Successful **Verification** |
+Clicking message on profile opens message modal | Successful Submitting message when not premium redirects user to subscribe | Successful Submitting message when premium creates message record | Successful After receiving an engagement, if it is not read the menu option's styling is changed | Successful Distance displayed reflects distance between profile's submitted long and lat (through Google Maps API) | Successful **Verification** |
 On all displays of a users profile image which isn't approved (exc their own profile), a placeholder alternative is shown | Successful